 \subsection{An Overview of Prompt Learning in CLIP}

-CLIP consists of an image encoder and a text encoder, which are jointly trained with a contrastive loss on 400M image and text pairs.
-The image encoder $f$, which can either be a ResNet~\citep{Resnet} or a Vision Transformer~\citep{vit}, maps raw images to an embedding space, while the text encoder $g$ is a Transformer \citep{vaswani2017attention} that maps an input text sequence to the same embedding space.
-A prompt in CLIP usually exists in the form of ``a photo of [CLS]" where [CLS] is a class token that can be replaced by a certain class name.
-This sequence of tokens is first converted into a lower cased byte pair encoding (BPE) representation, which is essentially a unique numeric ID \citep{coop}.
-Then the numeric IDs are embedded to a 512 dimension vector that is further passed to the Transformer text encoder.
+CLIP consists of an image encoder and a text encoder that are jointly trained with a contrastive loss on 400M image and text pairs.
+The image encoder $f$, which can either be a ResNet~\cite{Resnet} or a Vision Transformer~\cite{vit}, maps raw images to an embedding space, and the text encoder $g$ is a Transformer \cite{vaswani2017attention} that projects an input text sequence to the same embedding space.
+A prompt in CLIP usually exists in the form of ``a photo of [CLS]'' where [CLS] is a class token that can be replaced by a certain class name.
+This sequence of tokens is first converted into a lower-cased byte pair encoding (BPE) representation, which is essentially a unique numeric ID \cite{coop}.
+Then the numeric IDs are embedded in a 512 dimension vector that is further passed to the Transformer text encoder.
 In our work, instead of using manually crafted prompts, we train soft prompts that are directly embedded by the text encoder.
-Given an image $\vx$ and a text embedding $\vw_k$ for class $k \in \{1,2, ...,K\}$, where $K$ is the total number of categories, CLIP aligns them in a contrastive manner so that:
+Given an image $\bm{x}$ and a text embedding $\bm{w}_k$ for class $k \in \{1,2, ...,K\}$, where $K$ is the total number of categories, CLIP aligns them in a contrastive manner so that

-is maximized when the input image $\vx$ indeed belongs to class $k$.
+is maximized when the input image $\bm{x}$ indeed belongs to class $k$.
 Here $<\cdot,\cdot>$ denotes the cosine similarity and $T$ is a learnable temperature parameter.